rcanalogs1/Pd2/README.md

  3. 7/26 bug fixed
  4. 7/29 Corruption bug fixed for ring/amulet and armor modification No.40
  5. 7/30 ID/TP/HP4/MP4 activated till Normal
+ 6. 8/1 Added comments for maps such as immunes.

 ### DM
   1. Reddit : DamageFunny3572